 How do you review/ criticise Turkish youth’s interest in hip-hop and rap music who living in Germany, specially in Berlin, Kreuzberg?
 This battle rap trend sometimes making me nervous, what would you like to say?
 Are there Turks in your living area?
 How do you view the relationships between Turks and Germans, does any distance exist?

 I live in Berlin, near Kreuzberg and so I know much about that.
 If you mean the young Turkish people rapping at there freetime, its something good to do something creative until it stops before getting criminal.
-It`s not so easy for the Turkish people here, because in berlin there`s not much work.
+It

 I have some Turkish friends and there is no problem at all, mostly they live for a long time here now or have been born in Germany.
 But I know for Turkish people, raising up in Germany its not that easy to combine the culture where their parents come from and the German culture and mentality.